 THE SYNTH sounds are more synth oriented, hence the name.
 Some of the sounds could be categorized as pad sounds but since they contain less evolving moods, they belong in the synths section.
 Also epic polysynth sounds, with or without resonance, agressive synth sounds which cut through the mix like a knife through butter, are also present.
 Weird pitch modulated sounds are also present thanks to the granular synthesis system.

-Realm of Omnisphere I only works in Omnisphere 2.2.0g or higher.
+Realm of Omnisphere I only works in Omnisphere 2.2.0g or above.

 Realm of Omnisphere I is also part of Synthesizer Bundle 2.